oasis-tcs/openc2-jadn/outline.md

 * Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
 * CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).

-The serialized data is different when using different DMs, but the 32 bit information value represented by these data examples is the same.
+The serialized data is different when using different DMs, but the same 32 bit information value is represented by these data examples.

 ## 2. JADN Types